Tommy Flowers: Colossus computer

 In 1994, a team led by Tony Sale (right) began a reconstruction of a Colossus at Bletchley Park.
 Here, in 2006, Sale supervises the breaking of an enciphered message with the completed machine.

 In anticipation of a need for additional computers, Flowers was already working on Colossus Mark 2 which would employ 2,400 valves.
 The first Mark 2 went into service at Bletchley Park on 1 June 1944 and immediately produced vital information for the imminent D-Day landings planned for Monday 5 June (postponed 24 hours by bad weather).
 Flowers later described a crucial meeting between Dwight D. Eisenhower and his staff on 5 June, during which a courier entered and handed Eisenhower a note summarising a Colossus decrypt.
 This confirmed that Adolf Hitler wanted no additional troops moved to Normandy, as he was still convinced that the preparations for the Normandy landings were a feint.
 Handing back the decrypt, Eisenhower announced to his staff, "We go tomorrow".
 Earlier, a report from Field Marshal Erwin Rommel on the western defences was decoded by Colossus and revealed that one of the sites chosen as the drop site for a US parachute division was the base for a German tank division, so the site was changed.

-Ten Colossi were completed and used during the Second World War in British decoding efforts and an eleventh was ready for commissioning at the end of the war.
+Ten Colossuses were completed and used during the Second World War in British decoding efforts and an eleventh was ready for commissioning at the end of the war.
 All but two were dismantled at the end of the war, "The remaining two were moved to a British Intelligence department, GCHQ in Cheltenham, Gloucestershire, where they may have played a significant part in the codebreaking operations of the Cold War".
 They were finally decommissioned in 1959 and 1960.